 - German Shepherds

-If you've been injured due to a dog bite, then you understand how devastating these types of injuries can be.
-Depending on your circumstances, you may be eligible to file a personal injury lawsuit against the owners of the dog or other responsible parties.
-A great first step is to speak with an experience personal injury lawyer near you.
+If a dog bites you or a loved one, then you understand how devastating these types of injuries can be.
+Depending on your circumstances, you may be able to file a personal injury lawsuit.
+This could be against the owners of the dog or other responsible parties, like a landlord or a dog walker.
+A great first step is to speak with an experienced personal injury lawyer or an animal attack lawyer near you.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.